Lyliya/RocketStats/RocketStats_themes/README.md

  - `stroke`: outline color of a shape (works the same as `color`, centered on the contour so protrudes inside depending on the thickness)
  - `rotate`: the rotation is added to the global rotation (in degrees from -180 to 180)
  - `opacity`: the opacity is added to the global opacity, but also of each color (percentage from 0.0 to 1.0)
- - `transform`: If you want to capitalize your text, lowercase, or only the first letter of each word (upper, lower or capitalize)
+ - `transform`: if you want to capitalize your text, lowercase, or only the first letter of each word (upper, lower or capitalize)

 The `name` parameter is not important at this time, but plan to differentiate your elements for later releases.